mpsijben/Implotting/README.md

 ***

-Implotting - Implotting.js is a d3.js library for creating a XYplot (Alluvial-Style) diagram with SVG.
+Implotting - Implotting.js is a d3.js library for creating a XYplot (Alluvial-Style) diagram with SVG.<br />
 Copyright © 2016  Menno Sijben - Released under the GPL v3 license.